Nursing Admission Requirements

-- Evidence of current CPR certification for healthcare providers from the American Heart Association, a criminal background check, documentation of current immunizations, and a physical exam.
+- CPR certification through Resuscitation Quality Improvement (RQI) through Anderson University School of Nurising, a criminal background check, documentation of current immunizations, and a physical exam.
 The student must also provide documentation that he or she is free from tuberculosis, and must submit to a urine drug screen (upon entrance to the sophomore year clinical courses).

 - Students must maintain a minimum of a C average in nursing, science, and psychology courses to continue.